BoringCat/readBCV/README.en_US.md

 - (Fix) Fix a problem which is cause by nginx.conf changed
 - (Add) New version: sharevolume.
 This version build without nginx but have static html files.
 You need to mount /www/readbcv in container into web server.
   [Need more help?](docs/ShareVolume.en_US.md)
+- (Add) Now support Redis!
+  - Support signal point unencryption connect; select database(maybe)
+  - Used datatype: String
+  - Key: $id
+- (Add) Sqlite database now support use db file (By default still memory database)
+  - How to use: `env DB_NAME=/path/to/dbfile`
+    **Warning: DB_TYPE MUST BE "sqlite" or none of environment value will be used**

 <details>
  <summary>2020/06/07</summary>